-(h) Income Taxes
+(i) Income Taxes

 The Fund is classified as a partnership for U.S. federal income tax purposes.
 Accordingly, the Fund will generally not incur U.S. federal income taxes.
-No provision for federal, state, and local income taxes has been made in the accompanying financial statements, as investors are individually liable for income taxes, if any, on their allocable share of the Fund's income, gain, loss, deductions and other items.
+No provision for federal, state, and local income taxes has been made in the accompanying financial statements, as investors are individually liable for income taxes, if any, on their allocable share of the Fund's income, gain, loss, ded uctions and other items.

 The Managing Owner has reviewed all of the Fund's open tax years and major jurisdictions and concluded that there is no tax liability resulting from unrecognized tax benefits relating to uncertain tax positions taken or expected to be taken in future tax returns.
 The Fund is also not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly change in the next twelve months.
 On an ongoing basis, the Managing Owner will monitor the Fund's tax positions taken under the interpretation (and consult with its tax counsel from time to time when appropriate) to determine if adjustments to conclusions are necessary based on factors including, but not limited to, on-going analysis of tax law, regulation, and interpretations thereof.
 The major tax jurisdiction for the Fund and the earliest tax year subject to examination: United States, 2013.

-(i) Commodity Futures Contracts
+(j) Commodity Futures Contracts

 The Fund utilizes derivative instruments to achieve its investment objective.
 A futures contract is an agreement between counterparties to purchase or sell a specified underlying security or index for a specified price at a future date.
 All of the Fund's commodity futures contracts are held and used for trading purposes.
 During the period the futures contracts are open, changes in the value of the contracts are recognized as unrealized gains or losses by recalculating the value of the contracts on a daily basis.
-Subsequent or variation margin payments are received or made depending upon whether unrealized gains or losses are incurred.
-These amounts are reflected as a receivable or payable on the Statements of Financial Condition.
-When the contracts are closed or expire, the Fund recognizes a realized gains (losses) and changes in unrealized appreciation (depreciation) on open positions are determined on a specific identification basis and recognized in the Statements of Income and Expenses in the period in which the contract is closed or the changes occur, respectively.
+For LME contracts, subsequent or variation margin payments are not made and the value of the contracts is presented as net unrealized appreciation (depreciation) on the Statements of Financial Condition.
+When LME contracts are closed or expire, the Fund recog nizes a realized gain or loss equal to the difference between the proceeds from, or cost of, the closing transaction and the Fund's basis in the contract.
+Realized gains (losses) and changes in unrealized appreciation (depreciation) on open positions are determined on a specific identification basis and recognized in the Statements of Income and Expenses in the period in which the contract is closed or the changes occur, respectively.